Trojan-Plus-Group/trojan-plus-app/README.md

 ## iOS

-The iOS version is available and can be built from source.
+The iOS version is unavailable now.

 ## License